 For all current students

-- ICR academic regulations.
+- ICR Academic Regulations 2022-23.
 The general, academic, and examination regulations governing the ICR’s research degrees and taught courses provision.
-Download
+Download our Academic Regulations 22-23

-- Student protection plan.
+- Student Protection Plan.
 As a registered provider of higher education, we must publish a Student Protection Plan which sets out how continuation of study will be preserved for current and potential students.
-Download
+Download our Student Protection Plan

-- Student charter.
+- Student Charter.
 Jointly agreed with the student body, this charter sets out mutual expectations - what you can expect of the ICR, and in turn, what the ICR expects of you.
-Download
+Download our Student Charter

 For research degree students - MPhil, PhD, MD(Res)

-- MD(Res) code of practice 2019/20.
+- MD(Res) Code of Practice 2022/23.
 Information explaining the programme requirements as well as highlighting important procedures and regulations.
-Download
+Download our MD(Res) Code of Practice 2022-23

-- Research degrees student handbook 2019/20.
+- Research Degrees Student Handbook 2022/23.
 This handbook gives you an introduction to studying at the ICR and provides you with details of how to access services, resources and support as you need them throughout your period of study.
-Download
+Download our Research Degrees Student Handbook_22-23

 For taught postgraduate students - MSc in Oncology